 In order to evaluate on all important categories, we've developed categorization and indicator sets for the three different system layers of system, network and object.
 An overview diagram can be seen below.

-The object level indicator hierarchy is called SiD ELSIA and is one of the most used tools of SiD, displayed below.
-A separate article explains goes into the workings and uses of SiD ELSIA.
+The object level indicator hierarchy is called SiD ELSI and is one of the most used tools of SiD, displayed below.
+A separate article explains goes into the workings and uses of SiD ELSI.

 How SiD works